shaper/ai-image-commander/README.md

 ## Installation

-As a command-line tool, installing it globally is most useful so that it's available in your `PATH`, allowing you to run `aic` from any directory.

 ```bash
 pnpm install -g ai-image-commander
 ```

 ## Configuration

-The first time you run `aic`, it will automatically create a configuration file at `~/.aic.conf` and guide you through setting up your API keys for various providers.
+The first time you run `aic` it will automatically create a configuration file at `~/.aic.conf` and guide you through setting up your API keys for various providers.
 See [aic.conf.example](aic.conf.example) for the API key names.

-To import existing API keys from a .env file during first-time setup:
+To import existing API keys from a .env file:
 ```bash
 aic --from .env
 ```